Posts

 Image

 Hiking to the Mt.
 Pisgah Summit in North Carolina - License our images here .
 This is the highest peak in Pisgah National Forest - 5,721 feet (1,744 meters).
 We departed early in the morning from the Mount Pisgah Campground on the Blue Ridge Parkway.
-Crossed the hotel across the road and spent some time by the cliffs mesmerized with the morning tints of the Smokies.
-Amazing that the US government paid $5 per acre for this beautiful forest.
-Then the walk followed the cliffs through the Mountain to Sea trail.
+Crossed the hotel across the road and spent some time by the cliffs mesmerized with the morning tints of the Smokies - amazing that the US government paid $5 per acre for this beautiful forest.
+Later, the walk followed the cliffs through the Mountain to Sea trail.
 It was muddy and slippery after the rain of these days.
 The hiking poles helped a lot.
 Breve stop by the ruins of the hunting lodge of Mr. Vanderbilt - the man behind the biggest home in the United States, the Biltmore Estate.
 Not much left from Buck Spring .
 Finally, we reached the Mt.
 Pisgah trailhead.
-1.6 miles to go to reach the summit of this American mountain with Biblical name - Pisgah means sum
+From this point, 1.6 miles to go to reach the summit of this American mountain with Biblical nam

 Image

 Our campsite surrounded by the beauty of Pisgah National Forest - License our images here .
 Awful weather these days at the Blue Ridge Parkway in North Carolina.
 A lot of rain and fog.
 We got two nights in Mt.
-Pisgah campground before its winter closing.
-The last two nights.
+Pisgah campground before its winter closing - the last two nights!
 Umbrellas out, we walked for lunch to the Mt.
 Pisgah Inn restaurant across the Parkway.
-Late in the afternoon, a weather opening allowed to survey all the loops of the campground.
+Zero view.
+Just grey clouds.
+Late in the afternoon, a weather opening allowed us to survey all the loops of the campground.
 In the tent area, brave campers fighting to keep their campfires alive.
 Humid smoke with hints of tasty grilling all around us.
 Again, we were hungry.
 The icy rain came back and with it the London-like fog.
 Back to our shack on wheels, tea and remains of a chocolate cake under the care of Mr. Buddy .
 Tomorrow we'll hike to Mt.
 Pisgah .
 Rain or shine.

 Image